yuki-yano/gemini-grounding-mcp/README.md

 - **`excerpt`**: AI-generated summary limited to ~1000 characters (configurable via `EXCERPT_LENGTH`) - ideal for quick overviews
 - **`summary`**: AI-generated summary limited to ~5000 characters (configurable via `SUMMARY_LENGTH`) - balanced detail and brevity
 - **`full`**: Complete content up to `maxContentLength` - for comprehensive analysis

+##### When to Use Each Mode

+**Use `excerpt` when:**
+- You need a quick overview of multiple sources
+- You're scanning many articles to find relevant information
+- Context length is a concern in your LLM conversation
+- You want AI to distill only the most important points

+**Use `summary` when:**
+- You need more detailed information but not the full article
+- You're researching a topic and want substantive summaries
+- You want to balance between detail and brevity
+- You need AI to capture key arguments and supporting details

+**Use `full` when:**
+- You need the complete content for thorough analysis
+- You're doing detailed research or fact-checking
+- You want to preserve all original information
+- You plan to process or analyze the raw content yourself

 Example with content mode:
 ```javascript